dianapatrong/DE101_SQL/Lab2_SQL_DDL_DML/README.md

 8. We made a mistake when inserting the released date for the `Blink-182` album, let's update that record with the actual date of `2003-10-18`.

-9. Get all the albums that contain the letter `V` (case-insensitive) at the beginning (first letter) of their name.
+9. Get all the albums that contain the letter `V` at the beginning (first letter) of their name.

 10. Delete the `Classical music` record in the `genre` table.

-## Troubleshooting
+11. What happens if you `TRUNCATE` the `genre` table?
+Give it a try.

+12. Let's get rid of all the data from the `album` table.
+Why does this time the command was allowed compared to step 11?